simonneutert/pizza-dough-calculator/README.md

 #### Option 2: Next-level (8-72 hours)

-When you’d like to make next-level dough that’s tastier, easier to digest and has a bigger rise on the crust then try this:
+When you'd like to make next-level dough that's tastier, easier to digest and has a bigger rise on the crust then try this:

 1. After you knead your dough you can cold-proof it, meaning that you put it straight into the fridge (4 to 7℃) covered with cling film or a damp towel.
 Or even better, put it in an airtight container.